TheAhmadOsman/ComputerNetworks/README.md

 ## Stage 2: Close Encounters of the Third Kind

-Your program must connect to the IP addresses specified in the configuration file.
+1. Your program must connect to the IP addresses specified in the configuration file.
 Your client should accept a path to the configuration file as a command line argument so that we can try out a couple of different configurations.
 Note that in order to bootstrap the network you are going to need to have your program retry connections that fail.

-Your program must also accept incoming IP connections from neighbors which may inform you of a link cost change, or may ask you to deliver a message to a particular IP address.
+2. Your program must also accept incoming IP connections from neighbors which may inform you of a link cost change, or may ask you to deliver a message to a particular IP address.

-Our protocol will use two types of messages: **UPDATE (0)** and** DELIVERY (1)**.
+3. Our protocol will use 3 (three) types of messages: **UPDATE (0)**, **DELIVERY (1)**, and **STATUS (2)**.
 You should use `bytearray` or `struct` to format and parse messages.

 ### UPDATE message format